csdheepan/setup-angular-project/README.md

 **Verify Angular CLI Installation**
-- Check the installed version of Angular CLI using command- `ng v`
+- Check the installed version of Angular CLI using command `ng v`

  **Create a New Angular Application**